kainliu/kainliu.github.io/source/_posts/arguments-and-interface-in-javascript.md

 person("Lucy", "female", 24);
 ```

-when we want to add two new parameters `height` and `weight`, we need to declare them one by one first:
+If we want to add new parameters `height` and `weight`, we need to declare them one by one first:

 ``` javascript
 // declare "height" and "weight"